 Storage baskets are excellent for organizing and storing bedding.
 When you use baskets, you can easily separate bedding by room or type.
 Label the baskets by bed size (e.g. queen, king, full), or by room (e.g. guest room, master bedroom, kid’s room) to ensure you grab the correct basket.
 Their portability is perfect for moving from room to room when it’s time to change bedding.
 Additionally, lidded wicker baskets allow stacking to utilize vertical space.

 Under Shelf Baskets

 If your linen closet already has shelves, under-shelf baskets are the perfect bedding storage to help you stay organized.
 Most of these baskets are made of wire, which allow you to easily see what’s where.
 They’re very easy to install, move, and remove, which makes customization a snap.
 It’s simple to separate bedding in individual baskets and take advantage of empty space under your shelves.

-Bedroom closet: For those who don't have the luxury of a closet devoted entirely to linens, bedding can be stored in its respective bedroom closet.
-For instance, if the spare bedroom has a full bed, place all full bed sheets that you use in that room’s closet.
-If you have limited space in the closet, save room by vacuum-sealing your bedding, especially in spare or guest bedrooms that you may not use as often.
-Purchase bags that work with your vacuum to remove all air from the bag and flatten them for easy storage.
-Stack these bags on a top shelf or against the side of your closet.
+For easy access, store bedding in its respective bedroom closet.
+For instance, if the spare bedroom has a full bed, place all full bed sheets in that room’s closet.
+If you have limited space in the closet, use vacuum-seal bags, especially in spare or guest bedrooms that you may not use as often.